|Business Rating:||4.1 / 5|

 For business owners, Southwest offers a similar card to the Performance Business card — the Southwest Rapid Rewards Premier Business Credit Card — for a much lower $99 annual fee.
 While the Premier Business card is the more affordable option, our analysis suggests that the Performance Business card — which comes with better benefits than the Premier Business card, including a more valuable sign-up bonus — is the better value for the average business owner.

-Even if you exclude the card’s 70,000-point bonus, the Southwest Performance Business card appears to be the best value in the long run.
+Even if you exclude the card’s sign-up bonus, the Southwest Performance Business card appears to be the best value in the long run.
 With its higher earning rate and higher annual bonus, the Southwest Performance Business card is likely to award you more Rapid Rewards points each year than the Southwest Premier Business card.
 Perks such as upgraded boardings are just cream on top of its point-earning power.

 |Southwest Performance Business card||Southwest Premier Business card|

 Who should apply for the Southwest Performance Business card?